7 Medical Battalion Group: Operation Boleas

 The operation lasted for 7 months and with peace and order restored most of the Ops Medics of 7 Med Bn Gp returned to the unit HQ within a month.
 Their replacements came from the Orange Free State Medical Command.

 Operation Litchi

 On 22 February 2000 Cyclone Eline devastated Mozambique with approximately 800 people killed and 45 000 left homeless.
 7 Medical Battalion Group was immediately deployed to assist the South African Air Force contingent during rescue and the subsequent humanitarian relief operations.
-A member of the unit (Cpl.
-Nengovhela) made world news by performing a difficult rescue of a mother and her new born baby from a tree.
+A member of the unit (Cpl Tshifhiwa Godfrey Nengovhela) made world news by performing a difficult rescue of a mother and her new born baby from a tree.

 Northern Algeria earthquake

 On 21 May 2003 the 6.8 Mw Boumerdès earthquake shook northern Algeria with a maximum Mercalli intensity of X (Extreme).
 The shock generated a destructive tsunami in the Mediterranean Sea and left 2,266 dead and 10,261 injured.
 7 Med deployed a team to assist the South African contingent both medically and to assist in the actual technical search and rescue efforts.